eCobalt Solutions - Know What You Are Buying

 Source: Ardea Resources

 As such, investors should always be cognizant of where the market cap of shares are currently trading at and how the company compares to its peer group its terms of valuation (e.g. Enterprise Value/Total Resource is a crude metric one can apply as a starting point).
-With cobalt in particular, it is important to remember that there doesn't really exist any companies out there that are primary cobalt producers; for the most part, cobalt is extracted as a by-product of other base metals, most notably nickel and copper.
-In the case of ICP, the deposit also produces a good amount of copper and gold (which are accounted for as credits to offset the cobalt cash costs).
+With cobalt in particular, it's worth pointing out that there doesn't really exist any companies out there that are primary cobalt producers; for the most part, cobalt is extracted as a by-product of other base metals, most notably nickel and copper.
+In the case of ICP, the deposit also produces a good amount of copper and gold (which are accounted for as credits to offset the cobalt cash costs); simply tracking and accounting for the cobalt price alone in the investment thesis is not sufficient.

 Perhaps the main appeal with ECSIF and why shares could potentially become overbid during any prolonged "cobalt rush" is that the project is located in Idaho, which is generally regarded as a Tier 1, safe and stable jurisdiction.